 Payment of your fee for acting as an External Examiner is conditional on receipt of the External Examiner's report(s).
 The External Examiner report form can be found here.

-External Examiners who are claiming expenses or a fee should complete a Fees and Expense claim form available here.
+External Examiners who are claiming expenses or a fee should complete a Fees and Expense claim form, available from the Faculty/Department administrator.